AlgoPHS/st-201617-space-balls/README.md

 corresponding square representing 2d space.
 The root node represents the whole plane, with children splitting it up evenly into 4 squares.
 The symbol table is utilized as the key stores a square plane where each node value is a planet body in itself.
-We chose this program because Brendan is a space fanatic.
+We chose this program because space is amazing and this is a lot more fun than a zooming algorithm

 ENJOY